I Compared 6 GIS Software to Find the Best for Mapping

 What do G2 Users like about Oracle Spatial:

 "The best part about Oracle is the fact that the user interface is very simple to learn and use.
-I have used quite a few different software programs, and nothing even comes close to being able to do what Oracle does in the amount of time Oracle does it.
+I have used several different software programs, and nothing comes close to being able to do what Oracle can do in the same amount of time.
 The best part is I can teach all my new employees how to use this in about an hour instead of taking all day."

 - Oracle Spatial Review, Austin P.